wolfSSL/wolfssl-examples/tls/README.md

 Now we'll set up the sockets.

 The next step is to get ahold of a socket for our server.
-Replace the "We'll fill in our work here" comment with these lines:
+Replace the "Do work here" comment with these lines:

 ```c
     /* Create a socket that uses an internet IPv4 address,